Fact checkedFact Checked

 6. Hiring a Physical Trainer

-The best way to maintain a healthy level of exercise in your life is to start slow and to make it something that you enjoy and look forward to.
+The best way to maintain a healthy level of exercise in your life is to start slow and make it something that you enjoy and look forward to.
 One way to do this is to vary your exercise routine.
 There are many different ways to walk or jog on a treadmill if you’re interested in losing weight.

 A few popular styles of treadmill exercise:

-Taking a Walk
+Taking A Walk

 Sometimes, even on a treadmill, it’s best to take things slow and at your own pace.
 Long-term fitness is a game of stamina; some of us might need to warm up at a comfortable pace before hitting it for real.
 If you need to get yourself up to speed before actually running every day, a slow and steady walk for thirty minutes with a good book is one example of a treadmill workout that anybody can commit to.